Tommer-R/Traveling-salesman/README.md

   * `locations = int` which accepts an integer and determines the number of generated locations(default is 10)
   * `circle = bool` which accepts a boolean and determines if the locations are to be generated in a circle(default is `False`)
-* **`cost` -** evaluates the route inputted through the argument `route`. the route must be a list containing the names of locations if the order to be traveled. the function returns the sum of all distances between locations in the order of the route list.
+* **`distance` -** evaluates the route inputted through the argument `route`. the route must be a list containing the names of locations in the order to be traveled. the function returns the sum of all distances between locations in the order of the route list. this distance will be used as the cost of a solution by the optimizer.
 * **`plot` -** show a plot of a given route. has two optional arguments:
   * `route` - a list containing the names of locations if the order to be traveled. if this argument is empty, the `initial_route` will be used.